justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 Thai OpenType features are important, it is important to make Thai tone-marks in Thai function properly.
 Majority of Thai OpenType features take place in [ccmp](https://learn.microsoft.com/en-us/typography/opentype/spec/features_ae).
 In Glyphs 3, you can automatically generate Thai features within a click.
 However, you can also modified them according to your design.

 > [!NOTE]
-> * [Here](https://github.com/boomwooq/Thai_Opentype_feature) I share the example of my OpenType feature of mine in Both Thai Loop and Loopless.
+> * [Here](https://github.com/boomwooq/Thai_Opentype_feature) is an example of OpenType feature in both Thai Loop and Loopless.
-> * You can also look moe information about OpenType features at
+> * You can also look up more information about OpenType features at
 >>* [Features, part 1: simple sub­stitutions](https://glyphsapp.com/learn/features-part-1-simple-substitutions)
 >>* [Features, part 2: con­textual sub­sti­tutions](https://glyphsapp.com/learn/features-part-2-contextual-substitutions)
 >>* [Features, part 3: advanced contextual alternates](https://glyphsapp.com/learn/features-part-3-advanced-contextual-alternates)